Startups are hard. 92% fail. Stack the odds in your favour.

 Avoid scaling prior to product-market fit

-Scaling too soon is a disaster.
-If you receive investment before validating your product, you may start building the wrong thing in order to show progress or to fulfill obligations agreed to in your mythical business plan.
+Scaling too soon is usually a disaster.
+If you receive investment before validating your product, you may start building the wrong product in order to show rapid progress or to fulfill obligations agreed to in your imaginary business plan.

 It's even better if you don’t need any investment and are able to fund company growth through sales.
 Your company will be more attractive to investors as potentially profitable and sustainable, meaning you can maximise your share ownership in negotiations.
 Funding can then help speed growth, rather than to save your company from collapse.